kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 ### Take a Quick Look at the Data

-Begin by making an SNR file.
+Begin by making SNR files:

 <code>rinex2snr vlis00nld 2020 171 -doy_end 184 -rate high -dec 15 -orb gnss -archive bkg</code>

-and relying on the peak2noise parameter for quality control turning off the amplitude constraint (to 1) and using only peak2noise for QC.
+Then use quickLook to make sure your strategy is a good one, where you should try using different frequencies and the RH, elevation angle, and azimuth settings.

+<code>quickLook vlis 2020 171</code>

+This is the strategy I used:

 <code>make_json_input vlis 0 0 0 -h1 5 -h2 15 -e1 5 -e2 20 -peak2noise 3 -ampl 1 -allfreq T</code>